 Homeless people need a support network that provides a different approach, so they can focus on participating as active citizens who are able to pay for their food, clothing and housing on their own.

-At HomeslessEnterpenuer, we believe people in these situations must be empowered and given a voice, so society can develop a better understanding of the issues through the people who truly understand the problem.
+At HomelessEntrepreneur, we believe people in these situations must be empowered and given a voice, so society can develop a better understanding of the issues through the people who truly understand the problem.

-In turn, a better educated society will lead to change and recognition of the issues amongst private companies, NGOs, public administrations, universities and everyday citizens and, ultimately, open up the door for real change. i.e. sustainable work and dignified housing.
+In turn, a knowledge-based society will lead to recognition by private companies, NGOs, public administrations, universities and everyday citizens and, ultimately, open up the door for real change. i.e. sustainable work and dignified housing.